tiagovalverde/100-days-of-code/log2.md

 * Angular 5 The Complete Guide - HttpClient interceptor and creating reducers with ngrx
 * JavaScript - Back to the basics review
 * FreeCodeCamp - Started learnyounode

+### Day 4: February 25, 2018

+**Today's Progress:**

+* Angular 5 The Complete Guide - Using Actions in Reducers and comparison with Services and Observables
+* JavaScript - Back to the basics review - DOM Manipultation
+* FreeCodeCamp - learnyounode - File reading and how Callbacks work in node

+**Thoughts:**
+* Not much time today, 2 midterms coming up this week.